plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 Content is really what drives the growth for us.
 We publish regular new content on our site.
 This includes blog posts, documentation pages, and different marketing pages about our features, usecases and problems we solve.

-We focus on the quality of the content and publish a mix of current topics that might do well on social media and more SEO-optimized stuff on the other end that focuses on problems we solve for people.
+We focus on the quality of the content and publish a mix of current topics that might do well on social media and more search engine optimized stuff that focuses on problems we solve for people.

 Each of these pieces gives us more opportunities to get discovered on Google and other search engines.
-No wonder that Google is our top referral source of trial signups.
+And Google is now our top referral source of trial signups.

-In addition to potential traffic from search engines, it gives us something to submit to the different relevant communities and niche aggregators.
+In addition to potential traffic from search engines, content gives us something to submit to the various communities and niche aggregators.
 And people also share it in social media.

-If you want a closer look at how we publish content, see [How we bootstrapped our startup from $400 to $2,750 MRR in 135 days without ads](https://plausible.io/blog/startup-marketing).
+If you want a closer look at how we publish content, see [how we bootstrapped our startup from $400 to $2,750 MRR in 135 days without ads](https://plausible.io/blog/startup-marketing).

 ## You don't need big resources